 Greg has assisted developers, buyers, sellers, public and private companies, and private equity groups on transactions involving properties, companies, or portfolios where environmental concerns are present.
 Representative experience includes:

 Prior to joining Frost Brown Todd, Greg started the environmental and energy practice at a mid-size Louisville law firm.
-Before that, he held an appointed position within the Kentucky Attorney General’s Office where he represented Kentucky in numerous federal lawsuits concerning environmental issues, and before the Kentucky Public Service Commission on a variety of utility matters.
+Before that, he held an appointed position within the Kentucky Attorney General’s Office where he represented Kentucky in numerous federal lawsuits concerning environmental issues, and before the Kentucky PSC on a variety of utility matters.
 He has also worked for the U.S. Environmental Protection Agency in Washington D.C., where he focused on water permitting and policy issues.

 Pace Law School, J.D., 2009, Certificate in Environmental Law